GlobalFishingWatch/paper-industrial-activity/analyses/README.md

-## Code for the paper analyses and figures
+## Code for the analyses and figures

     .
     ├── features        # environmental rasters for model features